Todd Richmond, ASSOCIATED PRESS

-Manney’s attorney didn’t return a message seeking comment about the federal review.
-Manney is at least the third white police officer in the U.S. to avoid charges in the past month after a confrontation that led to a black man’s death.
+Manney is at least the third white police officer to not be charged in the past month after a confrontation that led to a black man’s death.

-Associated Press writers Scott Bauer in Madison, Wisconsin, Carrie Antlfinger in Milwaukee and Doug Glass in Minneapolis contributed to this report.
+Associated Press writer Scott Bauer in Madison, Wisconsin, contributed to this report.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.